So you’re ready to create an online home for your church. Great! Now the question is: what are the best church website builder?

 - Optional: edit SEO settings

-And now, without further ado, let’s see which website builders meet all (or almost all) the requirements.
+And now, without further ado, let’s see which church website builders meet all (or almost all) the requirements.

 Wix – The Nicest Church Templates to Get Started

 What’s great for churches?
 All the features mentioned in the intro are there.
-So you get the bookings page, membership areas, and team management so multiple people can upload info to the site, amongst others.
+So you get the bookings page, membership areas, event and team management so multiple people can upload info to the site, amongst others.

 In terms of security, we love the backup site feature, which means you’re always covered if you accidentally mess up the design or want to restore it to a previous state.
 And speaking of template design, Wix gives you a lot of customization freedom.